Stephen Elliott (actor): Radio

 In 1981, Elliott played the role of Bail Organa, father of Princess Leia, in the radio drama adaptation of Star Wars.

 Personal life

 Elliott was born Elliott Pershing Stitzel in New York City.
 His marriage to Barbara Blaise was terminated by divorce in February 1947, according to The Kingston Daily Freeman (Kingston, NY), 4 October 1947, page 3.
 He married stage actress Nancy Chase on 9 October 1947 (Billboard, 18 October 1947, p.
 47) and divorced in 1960.
 They had two children, Jency and Jon.

-He married his third wife, actress Alice Hirson, whom he met on Broadway in 1964; they were not married until 1980.
-He died in 2005 in Woodland Hills, California as result of congestive heart failure.
-Both Elliott and Hirson appeared in recurring roles on the television series Dallas.